 OC - A car is Off Course if it does not pass through a gate in the required direction.

 7 REQUIRED EQUIPMENT

-Each team must have the following at the event.
+Each team must have the required equipment listed in Appendix H at the event.
 It is recommended that this equipment be purchased well in advance and kept with the car during development and testing.